TU's new home of scientific research and discovery opens in fall 2020.

 In addition to weekdays, construction is also scheduled to take place on weekends.
 However, work will not start until 8 a.m. and 9 a.m. on Saturdays and Sundays respectively.
 Pedestrians traveling between the Glen Garage and the academic core are being routed along the 7800 building to the new pedestrian pathway adjacent to York Road and then up Stephens Avenue.

 Vehicular traffic is now one-way going westbound from York Road to the Glen Garage.
-Lot 1 is closed, and parking for Bateman’s customers and faculty, staff and students are available in the Glen Garage.
+Lot 1 is closed, and parking for faculty, staff and students is available in the Glen Garage.
 Drivers have also been requested to access the Glen Garage and Lot 26 through Cross Campus Drive.
 During summer 2018, we expect that there will be lane closures (one lane traffic with traffic control) during the weekdays and temporary road closures during the weekends along Stephens Avenue.
 Please allow extra time when walking or driving in the area as we adapt to these changes.

 The Jess and Mildred Fisher College of Science and Mathematics offers undergraduate and graduate programs in the physical, mathematical, computational and life sciences, with an emphasis on student success through improving student retention, persistence and time-to-graduation.
 The Fisher College promotes a wide range of opportunities for authentic research experiences for all undergraduates.
 The college is the home of numerous STEM education and outreach programs including Towson UTeach-Towson’s path to becoming a high school science or mathematics teachers.